Home > Bed + Bath > Relaxation > Therapy Neck Wrap with Scented Rice + Flax Filler

 - Bowl for mixing rice, flax seed, and essential oil

-- Small measuring scoop for filling the compartments
+- Small measuring scoop or funnel for filling the compartments

 - From the terry cloth, cut ONE 9” high x 26” wide rectangle.